Center Director, Dr. David K. Rehr

 He started his career as a Legislative Assistant to former Rep. Vin Weber and served on the House of Representatives Committee on Small Business.

-Dorin is the co-founder of the RPA Initiative at the CBCE.
+Dorin is the Co-Founder of the RPA Initiative at the Center for Business Civic Engagement, George Mason University.
 He is currently enrolled in the RPA Developer course at the UiPath Academy.
 Additionally, he holds the RPA Awareness and Business Analyst UiPath certified diplomas as well as RPA continuing professional education (CPE) credits.